-Elevation, LLC plans to quickly recover and resume business operations after a significant business disruption (SBD) and respond by safeguarding our employees and property, making a financial and operational assessment, protecting the firm’s books and records, and allowing our customers to transact business.
-In short, our company’s business continuity plan (BCP) is designed to permit us to resume operations as quickly as possible, given the scope and severity of the SBD.
+Elevation plans to quickly recover and resume business operations after a significant business disruption (SBD) and respond by safeguarding our employees and property, making a financial and operational assessment, protecting the firm’s books and records, and allowing our customers to transact business.
+In short, Elevation’s business continuity plan (BCP) is designed to permit us to resume operations as quickly as possible, given the scope and severity of the SBD.

-Our clearing firms, Merrill Lynch Broadcort and Sterne Agee and Leach, backs up our important records in a geographically separate area.
-While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within 4 to 12hours.
+Elevation’s clearing firms, RBC Capital Markets, LLC and Societe General, back up our important records in a geographically separate area.
+While every emergency poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within 4 to 12hours.
 Your orders and requests for funds and securities could be delayed during this period.

-Significant Business Disruptions: The Company’s plan takes into account two kinds Significant Business Disruptions, internal and external.
-Internal SBDs affect only the Company’s ability to communicate and do business, such as a fire or loss of electrical power in the office or building.
+Significant Business Disruptions: Elevation’s plan considers two types of Significant Business Disruptions, internal and external.
+Internal SBDs affect only Elevation’s ability to communicate and do business, such as a fire or loss of electrical power in the office or building.

-External SBDs prevent the operation of the securities markets or a number of firms, such as a terrorist attack, a natural disaster, or another event that causes a wide-scale, regional disruption in essential services.
+External SBDs prevent the operation of the securities markets or several firms, such as a terrorist attack, a natural disaster, or another event that causes a wide-scale, regional disruption inessential services.

-Internal SBDs: In the event of a disruption in the Company’s business operations due to an internal SBD, the Company will attempt to continue to conduct business as usual by utilizing alternative communication methods (if available), such as the Internet, cell phones, etc., or by moving its operations to an alternative location.
+Internal SBDs: In the event of a disruption in Elevation’s business operations due to an internal SBD, Elevation will attempt to continue to conduct business as usual by utilizing alternative communication methods (if available), such as the Internet, cell phones, etc., or by moving its operations to an alternative location.

-If personnel or operations must be moved to an alternate location, the Company anticipates that it will resume regular operations with 4 to 12 hours.
+If personnel or operations must be moved to an alternate location, Elevation anticipates that it will resume regular operations within 4 to 12 hours.

-In all cases, the Company will resume normal business operations as soon as it is able to do so, based on the type and the extent of the disrupting event.
+In all cases, Elevation will resume normal business operations as soon as it is able to do so, based on the type and the extent of the disrupting event.

-If the significant business disruption is so severe that it prevents us from remaining in business, we will assure our customer’s prompt access to their funds and securities.
+If the significant business disruption is so severe that it prevents us from remaining in business, we will ensure our customer’s prompt access to their funds and securities.

-Communications: In the event you are unable to reach the Company at our main number, please proceed as follows:
+Communications: : In the event you are unable to reach Elevation at our main number (704-926-1100), please proceed as follows:

-Contact information: Any questions regarding the Company’s Business Continuity Plans should be addressed to: Patrick Sheehan, 704-926-1100.
+Contact information: Any questions regarding Elevation’s Business Continuity Plan should be addressed to: Patrick Sheehan, 704-926-1100 or email@example.com.

 © Copyright 2020 by Elevation LLC.